I want a warmer, greener home: where do I start?

 - Buying energy efficient products – dealing with appliances and low energy lighting

-Greening Steyning is putting together a series of more detailed articles and video providing advice on specific aspects of home energy improvement.
+Greening Steyning has put together a series of more detailed articles and video providing advice on specific aspects of home energy improvement.
 Here’s a list of what’s available so far

 Making a plan